analogjs/analog/apps/docs-app/docs/features/api/overview.md

 export default defineEventHandler(() => ({ message: 'Hello World' }));
 ```

 API routes are powered by [Nitro](https://nitro.unjs.io).
-See the Nitro docs for more examples around definining API routes.
+See the Nitro docs for more examples around building API routes.